 - Even a student whose abilities have not improved from one test day to another may still see a better score owing to the vagaries of the test.

-Foreign students command high regard by American colleges -- they add "diversity" and they pay full tuition.
-With the low U.S. dollar, I predict international applicants will go higher for at least the next two years, cutting down the number of places for American students.
+Foreign students command high regard by American colleges — they add “diversity”.
 The way to fight for a place at a competitive college remains being a standout on test scores, grades, or extracurricular excellence.
-"Legacy" status and just plain well-roundedness will continue to diminish.
+“Legacy” status and just plain well-roundedness will continue to diminish.

 This may be a wake-up call to some, but knowledgeable parents have long demanded that their kids test a lot.
 Savvy parents know what it takes in the modern era for competitive admissions, and their students are getting the coveted admissions and merit scholarship awards.

 - Consider an experiment of two practice SATs and two practice ACTs on consecutive weekends.
 This gives clarity about which test gives the better likelihood of a top score.
 The Official SAT Study Guide and The Real ACT Prep Guide provide the comparison opportunity.

 - Don’t prep long, but prep WELL.
 Ivy Bound encourages only 3 – 9 months for SAT tutoring.
 When done well, no student has to be saddled with 20 – 24 months.